 Diesel and LNG trucks are subject to an ownership tax of ¥60 per ton of curb mass per year, but zero-emission trucks are exempt.
-Furthermore, Hainan has no toll fees for highways but imposes a monthly traffic fee of up to ¥4,400 on diesel trucks; other trucks are exempt.5 Other fees noted by local fleet owners are listed in Table 7.
+Furthermore, Hainan has no toll fees for highways but imposes a monthly traffic fee of up to ¥4,400 on diesel trucks; other trucks are exempt.5 Other fees considered in our TCO analysis are listed in Table 7.